Julian of Halicarnassus: Episcopate

 Theatre of Halicarnassus in modern Bodrum, with the crusader Bodrum Castle seen in the background.

 In 511, Julian, bishop of Halicarnassus, initially allied with Severus, the future Patriarch of Antioch, in deposing Macedonius, the Chalcedonian Patriarch of Constantinople.
 However, when Emperor Justinian began persecuting the Miaphysite faithful throughout the Byzantine Empire, both Julian and Severus sought refuge in Egypt.
 It was there that a disagreement arose between them, as Julian asserted that his doctrine of aphthartodocetism — the belief that Christ’s body was naturally incorruptible—was not only orthodox but derived from the writings of Severus himself.
 The dispute intensified and soon developed into an intra-Miaphysite schism that persisted for centuries.

 By the late 520s contact between Julian and Severus had ceased, yet their conflict had already divided the wider Miaphysite community, especially in Egypt.
-Patriarch Timothy IV of Alexandria showed sympathy toward Julian’s position, and following his death the pro-Julianist Gaianus was elected patriarch.
+Patriarch Timothy IV of Alexandria showed sympathy toward Julian’s position, and following his death, the pro-Julianist Gaianus was elected patriarch.
 Although Emperor Justinian replaced him with Theodosius, a supporter of Severus, Gaianus continued to enjoy popular backing for several months.
 The controversy eventually spread to the Levant and Asia Minor, prompting Justinian himself to issue an edict around 564-565 addressing the question of the incorruptibility of Christ’s body.

 Julianism survived well into the eighth century.
-The Armenian Church in particular displayed Julianist tendencies, before later adopting Severian Miaphysitism formally at the Council of Dvin.
+The Armenian Church in particular displayed Julianist tendencies, before later adopting Severian Miaphysitism formally at the Third Council of Dvin.